 Colleges, universities, and private education companies are trying to fill the high demand for data scientists by creating a variety of different data science programs for prospective students.
 Today’s data science students range from mid-career professionals taking an intensive bootcamp or certification course, to the traditional academic undergraduate and graduate tracks.
-More than half of the 63 academic programs are master’s degree programs, reflecting the need for a well-trained workforce.
+Many of the academic programs are master’s or Ph.D. level degree programs, reflecting the need for a well-trained workforce.
 The admission and attendance requirements for each data science program varies by school and program level.

 What follows below is a brief description of each data science program type.
 More information, with current school listings is available on each program page.

 An associate degree in data science or data analytics is a great way for a students to build an early foundation and determine if they would like to pursue a career as a data scientist, data analyst, or business analyst.
 BYU Idaho currently offers the only true associate level data science program which is why data analytics and business analytics programs are also included.
 We are expecting this list to significantly expand in the coming years as schools continue to rapidly expand relevant program offerings.

 A bachelor’s degree is a great option for students with an early interest in a growing technical field.
 Ideally, undergraduates pursuing data science have a background or interest in mathematics, analytics, computer science, and/or statistics.
 Computer coding and programming skills, or at least the desire to learn those skills, is also important.
 There are limited data science major and minors available right now, but this option will continue to grow as the educational field develops and evolves.